Study Spaces in the Library

 The Library has a number of open seminar rooms, multipurpose rooms and group study rooms that may be used by individuals and groups on a first-come first-served basis when classes or other meetings are not in progress.
 Due to the level of demand for these rooms, access for all persons needing quiet work space must be maximized.
 If you are using one of these rooms and there is still seating available, others have the right to use the room at the same time.

 Monopolizing library space, rooms, seating, study tables or equipment to the exclusion of others is prohibited.
 Conducting business meetings (virtual, phone, or face to face), tutorial/counseling sessions, and other similar activities is not permitted.
 Please make / take phone calls in the lobby of the building.
+For more information, please review the Courtesy and Noise Policy.

 Reference Reading Room and Mezzanine